The 10 Best Bounce Houses

 video play icon

-This wiki has been updated 30 times since it was first published in June of 2015.
+This wiki has been updated 35 times since it was first published in June of 2015.
 Inflatable bounce houses have become mainstays at fairs and festivals around the world due to their widespread appeal among children, and now one can be a fixture in your own backyard.
 Our comprehensive selection of different sizes for toddlers, grade-schoolers, and families with multiple kids.
 Some include extra features like splash pools, slides, ball pits, and basketball hoops.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Island Hopper Fort